Tour Machu Picchu by train + Sacred Valley of the Incas 2D/1N

 1:00 PM – 9:00 PM: Lunch – Return to Cusco

-Note: The itinerary may vary depending on the train schedule you get when booking the tour, as well as the availability of the entrance tickets to Machu Picchu.
-It is recommended that passengers book as far in advance as possible, especially during high season (June – September) or holidays.
+Note: The itinerary may vary depending on train availability at the time of booking, as well as Machu Picchu ticket availability.
+We recommend booking as far in advance as possible, especially during high season (June–September) or holidays.

 Price of the Machu Picchu Tour by train includes:

-• Shared tour of the Sacred Valley.
-The tour will be conducted in Spanish and English.
-The guide’s assistance on Day 1 ends at the Ollantaytambo ruins.
+• Shared tour through the Sacred Valley, with guiding in Spanish and English.
+Guide accompaniment on day 1 ends at the Ollantaytambo ruins.

-• Tourist bus ticket (round trip) Aguas Calientes – Machu Picchu.
+• Round-trip tourist bus tickets between Aguas Calientes and Machu Picchu.

-• Shared tour with a professional guide in English and/or Spanish at Machu Picchu (for Portuguese or other languages, please check availability).
-The guide’s assistance on Day 2 takes place only inside the Machu Picchu archaeological site.
+• Shared guided tour of Machu Picchu in English and/or Spanish (for Portuguese or other languages, please check availability).
+Guide services on day 2 are provided exclusively within the Machu Picchu archaeological site.

 Price of the Machu Picchu Tour by train excludes: